cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.4.1v0.1
 A DMARC policy SHALL be published for every second-level domain.

 - _Rationale:_ Without proper authentication and a DMARC policy available for each domain, recipients may improperly handle SPF and DKIM failures, possibly enabling adversaries to send deceptive emails that appear to be from your domain.
-By publishing a DMARC policy for every second-level domain, this risk can be reduced by publishing how authentication failures should be handled.
+Publishing a DMARC policy for every second-level domain further reduces the risk posed by authentication failures.
 - _Last modified:_ November 13, 2023

 - MITRE ATT&CK TTP Mapping